Table of Contents

 - Any individual at the discretion of the Radiation Safety Office Staff (RSOS).

-Personnel monitoring devices are not required for persons working with tritium (H-3), C-14, S-35, or less than 100 microcuries of I-125 in pre-labeled compounds.
+Personnel monitoring devices are not required for persons working with tritium (H-3), C-14, S-35.

 Contact the RSOS for application forms and additional information.